paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 enum ApprovalVotingMessage {
 	/// Check if the assignment is valid and can be accepted by our view of the protocol.
+	/// Should not be sent unless the block hash is known.
 	CheckAndImportAssignment(
 		Hash,
 		AssignmentCert,